uit-no/hpc-doc/help/faq.rst

 How can I check my disk quota and disk usage?
 ---------------------------------------------

-How large is my disk quota, and how much of it have I used?

 To check how large your disk quota is, and how much of it you have used, you can use the following command::